-The tables in this section list the I/O numbers and names for all Core Audio / ASIO streams available at default I/O Matrix Panel settings.
+Tables in this section list the I/O numbers and names for all Core Audio/ASIO streams available in every possible configuration.
+All configurations are listed in the table below.
+Click an item to jump directly to that table.

 Tip: Each table is on a single page.
 For convenient reference with DAWs that don't display driver I/O channels by name, print the sheet for your particular setup.